carpajr/fcmb/README.md

 ## Acknowledge
-The credits to [Derick](https://github.com/derickfelix) to share the knowledge to integrates the fingerprint and free tools.
+Credits to [Derick](https://github.com/derickfelix) that shared the knowledge explored here.